Just Jack

-Jack Christopher Allsopp (born 12 May 1975), known by the stage name Just Jack, is an English musician from Camden Town, London.
+Jack Christopher Allsopp (born 12 May 1975), known by his stage name Just Jack, is an English musician from Camden Town, London.
 He first came to prominence with the release of his 2007 single "Starz in Their Eyes", which reached number two on the UK Singles Chart.
 He has also since been known for the songs "Embers", peaking at number 17, and "The Day I Died", which peaked at number 11, and the track "Writer's Block".

 Background

 Born in Camden, Allsopp grew up listening to dance music including breakdance, electro hip hop and house.
 An amateur breakdancer at eight, he started DJing at the age of 15 and he soon became submerged in DJ culture and UK garage.

 After completing a degree in furniture design at Kingston University, he enrolled in a community music production course, so that he could better his awareness of sampling and its potential for use.
 He went on to practice on perfecting his sound by night and to take on a series of jobs by day.